-After this offering, we will have outstanding 24,410,085 shares of common stock based on the number of shares outstanding as of December 31, 2012, and the issuance of 1,076,002 shares of common stock underlying shares of our Series F preferred stock issuable immediately prior to the closing of this offering in respect of the accumulated dividends on our Series F preferred stock through the date immediately preceding the date of this prospectus.
+After this offering, we will have outstanding 23,190,085 shares of common stock based on the number of shares outstanding as of December 31, 2012, and the issuance of 1,076,002 shares of common stock underlying shares of our Series F preferred stock issuable immediately prior to the closing of this offering in respect of the accumulated dividends on our Series F preferred stock through the date immediately preceding the date of this prospectus (based on an assumed prospectus date of April 10, 2013).
 This includes the shares that we are selling in this offering, which may be resold in the public market immediately without restriction, unless purchased by our affiliates.
 Of the remaining shares, shares are currently restricted as a result of securities laws or lock-up agreements but will be able to be sold after the offering as described under the "Shares Eligible for Future Sale."